-All students, both entering and returning, are furnished with application information.
-Application materials from returning MD students must be completed and submitted by May 15th prior to the start of the fall academic year to be considered for the Icahn School of Medicine grant and scholarship aid.
-Entering new MD students are also expected to complete the application process by stated date.
+All students, both entering and returning, are furnished application information in January of each year.
+Application materials from returning MD students must be completed and submitted by April 15th prior to the start of the fall academic year to be considered for the Icahn School of Medicine grant and scholarship aid.
+Entering new MD students are also expected to complete the application process by March 15th.
 Information on the financial aid application process is available on the Student Financial Services website.
 Reapplication is required annually.